-As a delegated reporting service, TRAction is asked a lot of questions regarding EMIR, MiFIR and SFTR reporting.
+As a delegated reporting service provider, TRAction is asked a lot of questions regarding EMIR, MiFIR and SFTR reporting.
 That’s why our team has put together some of our most frequently asked questions, so that you can learn how to seamlessly report transactions under multiple regimes.

 Do I have to report transactions separately under both EMIR and MiFIR?